 2. Big Agnes Fly Creek Tent

 – Big Agnes’ Fly Creek tent is one of the most durable options.
-It is incredibly lightweight and a great choice if you plan on going on long trips or spending a lot of time in a tent.
+It is incredibly lightweight and a great choice if you plan on long trips or spend a lot of time in a tent.

 3. Klymit Superfly 2